How To Make Stronger Moka Pot Coffee: Tips And Techniques

 This helps maintain consistent heat throughout the brewing and prevents burnt flavors from seeping into your final cup.

-3. Uneven Extraction
+3. Ensuring Even Extraction

 Uneven extraction is a common issue when making Moka Pot coffee, resulting in a brew that has some portions tasting weak while others are too strong.